She's My Baby (Wings song)

 "She's My Baby" is a song credited to Paul and Linda McCartney that was first released by Wings on their 1976 album Wings at the Speed of Sound.
 It is a love song sung by Paul directed at Linda.
 Critical opinion of the song has ranged from a description as Paul McCartney's "sweetest, daftest love song" to a suggestion that it deserves an "honor for sheer awfulness."
 In 1998, after Linda's death, Paul McCartney rearranged the song for string quartet to be played at memorial concerts for his late wife.
 This version was included on the 1999 album Working Classical.
+The song was included in the deluxe edition of the compilation album Wings in 2025.

 Lyrics and music

 "She's My Baby" is a love song inspired by Linda.
 Paul McCartney sings the lead vocal.
 In each of the verses, the song describes characteristics of the singer's "baby."
 Some of these have been criticized as being trite; for example, the woman is described as gravy to be mopped up by the singer: